 Anatomy of the Shoulder

 The shoulder joint is a ball and socket joint, meaning that the head of the arm bone (humerus) fits into a concave portion of the shoulder blade.
-Between these two down structures is strong, fibrous cartilage that protects their joint.
+Between these two structures is strong, fibrous cartilage that protects their joint.
 This cartilage also allows the joint to glide smoothly, giving the shoulder a wide range of motion.

 Ball-and-socket joints need a vast network of soft tissue such as muscles, cartilage, and tendons to support the joint.
-This is because this shape of the joint is prone to dislocate, and the frequently-used location means that a lot of stress can be placed on the soft tissue.
+This shape of the joint is prone to dislocate, and the frequently-used location means that a lot of stress can be placed on the soft tissue.

 A rotator cuff is a group of muscles originating on the shoulder blade that allows the joint to have the range of motion that it does.
 The structure of a ball-and-socket joint is less stable by nature than other joints in the body.
 This means that muscle groups such as the rotator cuff are extremely important in maintaining the structure and stability of the shoulder.

 There are four major muscles in the rotator cuff: